bitquery/streaming-data-platform-docs/docs/graphql/capabilities/array-intersect.md

 ```

-This query will return a response in this format ; as an  array consisting of elements found in both side1 and side2 that also exist within the intersectWith array.
+This query will return a response in this format ; as an  array consisting of elements found in both side1 and side2 that have interacted with **all the addresses** in the  intersectWith array.
 If no common elements are detected, the result will be an empty array.

 ```
 {